OCI Vision: How do we identify cereals?

 └── preprocessing.py

-Wheat Corn Sorghum
+Wheat seeds Corn seeds Sorghum seeds

 • Wheat: is a grass widely cultivated for its seed, a cereal grain that is a staple food worldwide.
 It is typically ground into flour to make bread, pasta, and other foods.